-For seniors who wish to give back to society, Hope Florida – A Pathway to Purpose is simplifying opportunities for seniors to help meet the needs of their communities.
-One way to serve is with Elder Affairs’ newly established “Hope Heroes Program,” through which retirees can learn how to support seniors in need.
-To become a Hope Hero or to learn about additional volunteer opportunities, call 800-96-ELDER or visit helpcreatehope.com.
+For seniors who wish to give back to society, the Department of Elder Affairs has established the “Hope Heroes Program,” through which retirees can learn how to support seniors in need.
+To become a Hope Hero or learn about additional volunteer opportunities, call 800-96-ELDER or visit www.helpcreatehope.com.

 County Veteran Service Offices

-Information on current federal, state and local veterans’ programs, entitlements and referral services is also available in Florida through a network of County Veteran Service Offices.
-The counselors, who are county employees and wartime veterans, are trained and accredited annually by the Florida Department of Veterans’ Affairs.
-All services are provided free of charge.
-A list of offices can be found online at www.FloridaVets.org/benefits-services.
+Information on federal, state and local veterans’ programs and referral services is also available at no charge through a network of County Veteran Service Offices.
+A list of offices in Florida can be found online at www.FloridaVets.org/benefits-services.

 Florida Veterans Foundation

 The Florida Veterans Foundation is the Direct Support Organization of the Florida Department of Veterans’ Affairs.
-Now in its 13th year, the non-profit Foundation operates for charitable and educational purposes under Section 501(c)(3).
-It works closely with Florida’s 67 County Veteran Service Offices, which are “frontline” for Florida veterans, their families and survivors.
-The Foundation is a safety net for Florida veterans and partners with major Veteran Service Organizations to assist veterans in need with employment, housing, transportation and benefits assistance.
-The Foundation website, www.HelpFLVets.org, also provides important emergency assistance information, including links to the Florida Veterans Crisis Line at 1-844-MyFLVet (693-5838) or 2-1-1.
+The non-profit Foundation operates for charitable and educational purposes and is a safety net for Florida Veterans.
+Their website, www.HelpFLVets.org, provides emergency assistance information, including links to the Florida Veterans Crisis Line at 1-844-MyFLVet (693-5838) or 2-1-1.

 Veterans Florida is a non-profit corporation created by the State of Florida and the state’s designated SkillBridge assistance organization.
-They provide powerful tools to help veterans find a new career, start a business, and connect with helpful resources in the Sunshine State.
-Through their Career Services Program, they connect veterans with employers who are eager to hire veterans for jobs that put their particular military skills to use.
-They also assist veterans in creating a winning resume and preparing for job interviews.
-Employers receive veteran recruiting assistance and may apply for our Workforce Training Grant.
-The Veterans Florida Entrepreneurship Program provides all the knowledge needed to successfully launch and operate a business.
+They provide tools to help Veterans find a new career, start a business, and connect with helpful resources in the Sunshine State.
+They also assist Veterans in creating a winning resume and preparing for job interviews.
 Visit www.veteransflorida.org to learn more.